MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-entra-id.md

 ### Set up your domain

-Custom domain should be configured and validated to be able to create users and groups with organization-specific email.
+You can configure a custom domain so that you can create users and groups with an organization-specific email.
 For more information, use these links:

 - [Add a domain to Microsoft 365](/microsoft-365/admin/setup/add-domain)
 - Set your default domain name under **Settings** > **Domain names** > **custom domain**